 “Childfinder” completes the collection, telling the story of a wayward telepath.
 After leaving the corrupt organization where she trained fellow psychics, Barbara begins mentoring other protegés on her own time.
 Unlike her former charges at the organization, these children are black—not white—which instigates a conflict deeply entrenched in racism and privilege.

-Each of these six stories packs a serious emotional punch—but perhaps the standouts are the critically-acclaimed “Bloodchild” and “Speech Sounds.”
+Originally published in 1995, each of these six stories packs a serious emotional punch—but perhaps the standouts are the critically-acclaimed “Bloodchild” and “Speech Sounds.”
 The former features an alien species called the Tlics, who use their human neighbors as breeders in exchange for asylum on their planet.
 The effect is an alien-infused Handmaid’s Tale that explores the concept of male pregnancy and earned Butler a shelf of SF/F awards.
 “Speech Sounds” introduces a post-pandemic America, where the majority of survivors have lost their ability communicate in speech, writing, or both.
 Jealousy often turns into fatal violence, creating a dangerous world for people like Rye, our unimpaired heroine.
 Butler’s Hugo Award-winning tale follows Rye's journey to her only-living relative as she meets various strangers along the way.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Portalist to continue publishing the stellar stories you love.